 - a.
 If all employees within the classification that overtime is offered decline the opportunity to work overtime, the Employer reserves the option to offer the overtime to any qualified employee(s) in the classification of their choice. - b.
 Should no employee accept the offered overtime, it shall be assigned to qualified employee(s) in the inverse order of seniority within classification and shift on their day off or scheduled work day and that employee will be required to work unless the employee is not reasonably available.
 An employee is not reasonably available during a scheduled leave period or while in a sick status.
 New probationary employees will not be assigned mandatory overtime in inverse order of seniority for their first thirty (30) days. - c.
 Distribution of overtime on observed holidays will occur as follows: - 1.
 A holiday overtime roster will be posted at least thirty (30) days prior to the observed holiday.
 Each employee will indicate on the holiday overtime roster whether they desire to work the observed holiday.
 Employees must sign up for the fourteen (14) days prior to the holiday to be considered for the overtime. - 2.
 For observed holidays, the Employer will determine the level of personnel shift coverage and times of the shifts and post this information on the holiday overtime roster.
 Employees will be offered a shift the length of their normal workday.
 Any variation in shifts will be made by mutual consent between the employee and the Employer. - d.
 Overtime can be offered to an employee(s) for the purpose of working on "special assignments" regardless of total overtime hours earned.
 Special assignments are defined as jobs requiring special skills or knowledge to complete the task and will not be awarded to avoid offering overtime following the overtime roster. - e.
 This method shall run on a calendar year basis (January 1 December 31).
 At the end of each year, all balances will be "zeroed out." - f.
 When mutually agreed upon between a supervisor and an employee, a shift can be flexed to cover a shift or partial shift.
 It will be the employee's option if they choose to flex the shift and work only the amount of hours in their normal shift or work the amount of hours of their normal shift and time flexed for overtime. - g.
-Compensatory Time Off: Employees may take comp time hours off in lieu of overtime hours worked under the following conditions: - 1.
-Accrued comp time hours can be taken by the employee only upon supervisory approval as per Section 18.5 of this Agreement.
-Probationary employees are not eligible to accrue or use comp time during their six (6) month probationary period. - Employees may earn comp time for overtime hours worked up to a maximum accrual of eighty (80) hours per calendar year.
-Employees may use up to a maximum of forty (40) hours comp time per calendar year.
+Probationary employees are not eligible to accrue or use comp time during their six (6) month probationary period.